Siallum Fort

 Fort Siallum, is a defensive fort in Chin State, Myanmar, built during the British annexation of Chin Hills, Myanmar.
 The fort was built by the Chin (Sizang) in the year of 1889 and located near Voklak village in Tedim Township, Myanmar.

-On 4 May 1889, The Chin (Sizang tribe) warriors and the British’s Chin Field Force fought fiercely at this Siallum Fort.
+On 4 May 1889, The Chin (Sizang tribe) warriors and the British Chin Field Force fought fiercely at Siallum Fort.
 A medical officer, Surgeon Captain Ferdinand Le Quesne of the Chin Field Force was awarded the Victoria Cross for his gallantry displayed in the battle.

 Background

 When the British Empire annexed Burma in 1885, Chin Hills did not fall automatically under the British colonial rule.
 Chin Hills at that time was independent nations and King Thibaw Min did not have the authority over Chin Hills.
-After the fall of Mandalay, the British then advanced to the Burma's western borders and annexed Kalay valley in 1886.
+After the fall of Mandalay, the British then advanced to Burma's western borders and annexed Kalay valley in 1886.
 From 1887, the British administration in Upper Burma started communication with the Chin tribal leaders.
 The British political officer, Captain F.D.
 Raikes and the Chin tribal leaders held several meetings.
 The main discussion was about establishing a trade route to link British territories i.e. Myanmar and eastern India through the Chin Hills.
 The Tashons Chief Pu Con Bik refused to agree to establishing a trade route.
 Further negotiations failed and the Chin warriors made several raids to Kalay/Kabaw Valley.
 At the same time, the Tashons who were the most influential and powerful tribe in the northern Chin Hills at that time harbored Prince Shwegyophyu (son of Kanaung Mintha) who was wanted by the British police for killing two British officers, namely Major J.J.
 Kennedy (Second Infantry Regiment of the Hyderabad Contingent) and Captain H.E.
 Walter Belville (Assistant Commissioner of Upper Burma) during the Chinbyit Battle.

 The British administration in Burma then sent an ultimatum to the Sizang chief to deliver Khai Kam together with the captives whom he carried off.
 An ultimatum was also sent to the Fahlam Council to deliver the Prince Shwegyophyu and his followers.
 When the ultimatums were ignored by the Chin, the British force then launched an expedition known as The Chin Lushai Expedition (1888-1889).
 The British spent the month of November in 1888 preparing for the expedition.
 Brigadier-General Faunce arrived in Kanpale with a 1200 strong force and Captain Raikes, and proceeded to establish defensive positions along the valley.
 A levy of Military Police (later 2nd Battalion of Burma Rifle) guarded the Yaw valley against the depredations of the Southern Chins.
 Capt.
 Raikes and his assistant Mr. Hall collected intelligence about the Chin, their villages and the routes into the hills.
 Hills coolies were collected in Assam and sent for the expeditions.
 The forces for expedition were gathered at Kanpale (Stockade No.1) and Gurkha 42nd Battalion was added to the expedition.